ABOUT

 THE 'DUST ENSEMBLE'

 “We, humans, are made up of a rational, mechanistic side, but we also possess a spiritual side, a dimension that leans towards the numinous, the mysterious, and the poetic.
-Sadly, the world we live in now has largely abandoned the mystical and sacred side, treating it as an unserious and unnecessary impediment to human progress.
+Sadly, the world we live in has largely abandoned the mystical and sacred, treating them as unserious and unnecessary impediments to human progress.
 We now dwell in an essentially materialistic age, and weird experiences that disturb this rational world are often met with scepticism and derision.
-Unloved, this aspect of our nature can wither and die.”
+Unloved, this aspect of our nature can wither and die".
 Nick Cave, The Red Hand Files #345.

-The emergent creative process engages with improvisational methods and a strong emphasis on visual dramaturgy to develop highly visual and visceral performances.
+The emergent creative process uses improvisational methods and a strong emphasis on visual dramaturgy to develop highly visual and visceral performances.
 Our performance approach is lively and playful, addressing universal themes about what and how to live in an uncertain world.

 TRAINING